keval-sondigara/SOC-Analyst-Portfolio/THM_Labs/Benign/writeup.md

 ### 3).
 Which user from the HR department was observed to be running scheduled tasks?

-i found this by runinng the following command:
+i found this by running the following command:

 ### index=win_eventlogs schtasks